-FAYETTEVILLE - This morning the State Public Health Lab in Raleigh reported an "unsatisfactory result" of rabies in Cumberland County.
-For public safety reasons, it is being treated as a positive case although test results were inconclusive.
+FAYETTEVILLE - This afternoon the State Public Health Lab in Raleigh reported an "unsatisfactory result" of rabies in Cumberland County.
+For public health and safety reasons, Animal Control and Public Health officials are treating this as a positive case although test results were inconclusive.